krasserm/bot-with-plan/simulation/README.md

 Evaluated are the following planners:

 - the GPT-4 based teacher planner used in the previous section but without constraining it to generate direct answers for single-step requests
-- a Mistral-7B based fine-tuned planner
+- a Mistral-7B based fine-tuned student planner
 - a Mistral-7B-Instruct based zero-shot planner

 Since the simulated `search_internet` and `search_wikipedia` tools are configured to return no answer with a probability of `0.1` or only a partial answer with a probability of `0.1`, four evaluation runs are repeated for each planner.
-The the statistics over these runs reported in [evaluate.ipynb](../evaluate.ipynb).

 #### GPT-4 based planner